 Q: What you do is very important, thank you.
-I am 62 years, retired and draw an allocated pension.
+I am 62 years, retired and draw an account-based pension.
 What I need is to get sound independent advice about whether I am in the best fund for my needs and how my super fund compares.
 I am considering changing super funds, but I need to know whether the super fund I am considering is secure and strong (as I believe it to be).

 Since SuperGuide provides independent information on superannuation for consumers, we do not operate a financial advisory business, and we do not recommend particular advisers or financial products or organisations.
 We do however operate the SuperGuide Directory which allows advisers and other super-related service providers to list for free, and serves as a starting point for our readers seeking expert assistance.